rumburake/appirater-android/README.md

 them and it could backfire in uninstall or negative rating.
 Also the users aren't ready to give a fair rating unless they had a chance to use the app.

 Imagine you made a web browser.
-To maximise the chances or a fair rating, we should define some rules of when the user will be invited to rate.
+To maximise the chances for a fair rating, we should define some rules of when the user will be invited to rate.
 For example:
  - don't prompt until the app was opened at least 10 times
  - don't prompt in the first 3 days, and also until the user loaded at least 15 web pages